 Computer / Verbal Skills: Must have a working knowledge of Microsoft Office, and understand basic computer skills.
 Should possess the ability to speak clearly and concisely, maintaining a calm, confident and effective rapport with the public and department personnel.
 The person should possess sound judgment and the ability to make proper decisions as required especially under the stress of emergency situations.

 Work Conditions: A Communications Officer position involves regular and irregular shift rotations necessary to provide police communications service 24 hours a day, 7 days a week, 52 weeks per year (weekend and holidays included).
-Work shifts are normally 8 hours in length, but may be extended in the event of an emergency, disaster, manpower shortage, workload or work in progress.
+Work shifts can be 8 or 12 hours in length, but may be extended in the event of an emergency, disaster, manpower shortage, workload or work in progress.